theopn/haunted-tiles/README.md

 - Check the `.rpkg` file of the [sway-config-fedora repository](https://gitlab.com/fedora/sigs/sway/sway-config-fedora) for the complete list of packages out of the box
     - Notable packages are: `rofi-wayland brightnessctl grimshot playerctl waybar`
-- Other tools: `clipman gammashift`
+- Other tools: `clipman gammashift-indicator`

 Install UbuntuMono Nerd Font: